 Rob began his business career operating long-range overland expeditions through Africa, Asia and South America, personally leading tour groups, including trans-Sahara safaris.
 He was subsequently company director, developer of specialised vehicles, Operations Manager, Leader/Driver, and General Manager marketing in UK/Europe and Australia/New Zealand.
 This company pioneered many of the early overland journeys across 3 continents.

 After two decades in this business, in 1987 he moved his family to Australia, becoming a real estate licensee, owning and operating two real estate companies.
-He was also Vice-President of the South West branch of Real Estate Institute of WA and member of the Greater Bunbury Strategy Planning Committee.
-He is a member of the Bunbury Cathedral Grammar School Board of Trustees, where he has also been a member of various committees and focus groups including fundraising for the school’s Science and Technology and Chapel.
+He was also Vice-President of the South West branch of Real Estate Institute of WA, member of the Greater Bunbury Strategy Planning Committee, and a member of the Bunbury Cathedral Grammar School Board of Trustees, where he was a member of various committees and focus groups including fundraising for the school’s Science and Technology and Chapel.

 Pierre grew up in a small country town in South Africa where his Dad was the local Vet.
-He completed his schooling and went to University and obtained a BA degree with Psychology, and later completed an Advanced Diploma in Human Resource Management.
+He completed his schooling and at University obtained a BA degree with Psychology, later completing an Advanced Diploma in Human Resource Management.
 He moved to Cape Town in 1975 as a trainee manager for South Africa’s largest Life Assurance Company, Old Mutual, becoming the youngest Branch/Agency Manager in the history of the company, and at the age of 35 he was promoted to State Manager.
-In 1989 he made what he now believes was the best decision and immigrated to Perth in Australia with his family, starting his career all over again.
-Soon Pierre joined Westpac as a Financial Adviser and in 1992, then rose to Regional Sales Manager, and in 1995 was promoted to State Manager.
-He then became Head of Financial Services for the new Challenge Bank after the merger with Westpac, serving on Tony Howarth’s Executive team, and was then promoted to be Head of Westpac’s Consumer Banking for WA, Tasmania, SA, NT and Victoria.
+In 1989 he immigrated to Perth in Australia with his family, starting his career all over again.
+Soon Pierre joined Westpac as a Financial Adviser and in 1992 rose to Regional Sales Manager, and in 1995 to State Manager.
+He became Head of Financial Services for the new Challenge Bank after the merger with Westpac, serving on Tony Howarth’s Executive team, and was promoted to be Head of Westpac’s Consumer Banking for WA, Tasmania, SA, NT and Victoria.

 In 2003 Pierre wanted a lifestyle change so joined his wife Linda who had started a bed and breakfast in Margaret River, Pinda Lodge, in 2000.
 Together they developed and grew the business to be extremely successful which included being a Finalist in the 2003 and 2004 Tourism Awards for Hosted accommodation.
 In 2005 they sold the business and retired.
 Pierre now operates ‘Every Excellence’, thriving on training and coaching people in management and sales and also does keynote speaking at conferences and functions.
 His other interests include gardening, walking, travelling in the outback, photography, golf and fishing.